UTexas80/splGoldenDeathX/README.md

 - 1.0 The first section provides a summary of Starpharma's performance and historical returns.
   - 1.1 The performance portion of the dashboard provides:
-    - 1.1.1.0 Visual Boxes are dynamically displayed by date:
+    - 1.1.1.0 Visual Boxes are dynamically displayed by date range:
-      - 1.1.1.1 The number of Calendar days,
+      - 1.1.1.1 Number of calendar days,
       - 1.1.1.2 Annualized return.
-      - 1.1.1.3 ROI and
+      - 1.1.1.3 Cumulative return.
       - 1.1.1.4 Number of trade days.
     - 1.1.2.1 Stock price table with a filter provided to help winnow the columns to a more granular level.
       - 1.1.2.1.a Date.